cwboden/.dotfiles/docs/_posts/2022-09-13-hearthstone-battlegrounds-s2.md

 The goals scale slightly based on the relative power of rewards.
 So, for example, "Summon X minions" might be 20 for a lower-impact reward but 30 for a higher-impact one.
-This can incentivize players to choose "worse" rewards if it means they'll get it earlier and can power through the midgame.
+This can incentivize players to choose "worse" rewards if it means they'll get it earlier and can power through the midgame, which often times can net a low-placing win.

-Remember that getting 4th place or better is typically considered a "Win" since there are eight players in each game, so 4th place is in the top 50%.
+Remember that getting 4th place or better is typically considered a "Win" (and gives a raise in MMR) since there are eight players in each game, so 4th place is in the top 50%.
 {: .notice--info}

 ## A Deeper Dive into Quest Design
-While Quests have no doubt shaken up the meta, I think it's important to consider if the quests are expanding the game by changing the way players build their Warbands or if they are only amplifying existing strategies.
+While Quests have no doubt shaken up the meta, I think it's important to consider if the quests are expanding the game by changing the way players build their Warbands or if they are instead amplifying existing strategies.

 The answer is both!
 But let's explore some of the different Quests to see why that's the case.

-### Quests that Worked
+### Some Quests that Expanded Player Interaction

+#### Alter Ego

+#### Devils in the Details

+#### Teal Tiger Sapphire

-### Quests that Didn't Work
+### Some Quests that Intensified Existing Strategies

+#### Staff of Origination
+Win-more card.
+Got nerfed.

+Not really interesting in any way -- why wouldn't you want this?

+In theory falls off late game, but you already have a W secured at that point

+#### The Friends Along the Way
+Locks players into a specific faction

+Alternatively, two free coins per turn (and maybe some boosts)

+#### Theotar's Parasol
+Baron / Juggler

+### Touching on Quest Goals
+Since these aren't the end goal, not as interesting

+They do serve to hinder the player in some ways --> Not completing your quest fast means you'll likely fall behind, too

 ### Notes from Chat with Cade
-most can be very overpowered but very few are not as good

 Yeah, I feel like the stealth quest is made for combos like that, but to me, it just makes baron/juggler feel more powerful than it already did It's kind of one-dimensional

-Re: The Friends Along the Way
-yeah, though on other side, you can see it as 2 free coins

 Compared to, I like the "Alter Ego" one where it's Evens and Odds Since freezing minions can make them worse but also better